Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/GradientStops.md

+---
+title: GradientStops
+---
 # GradientStops

 `app.activeDocument.gradients[index].gradientStops`

 #### Description

-A collection of [GradientStop](./GradientStop.md) objects in a specific gradient.
+A collection of [GradientStop](.././GradientStop) objects in a specific gradient.
 The elements are not named; you must access them by index.

 ---